daviddalpiaz/appliedstats/diagnostics.md

 ## TRUE
 ```

-And, as expected, the added point in the third plot, with high leverage and a large residual is considered influential!
+And, as expected, the added point in the third plot, with high leverage and a large residual, is considered influential!

 ## Data Analysis Examples